bioinfo-chru-strasbourg/howard/docs/help.parameters.md

 Specify the list of database files in formats VCF or BED.
 Files need to be compressed and indexed.

-This parameter enables users to select specific database fields and optionally rename them (e.g. '"field": null' to keep field name, '"field": "new_name"' to rename field).
+Section 'annotation_fields' allows to select specific database fields and optionally rename them (e.g. '"field": null' to keep field name, '"field": "new_name"' to rename field).
 Use 'INFO' or 'ALL' keyword to select all fields within the database INFO/Tags header (e.g. '"INFO": null', '"ALL": null').